T40 (classification): Becoming classified

 Short-statured athletes seeking to compete in this class first need to have a classification evaluation.
 During this, they undergo a medical examination where their height and limbs are measured, and are asked to demonstrate skills in athletics such as running and throwing.
 A determination is then made as to what classification an athlete should compete in.

 Competitors

 Athletics competitors in this class include Nathan Nass, Candice Schmidt and Kate Wilson.

+In the United Kingdom Amy Thompson (F41) is the British Record Holder for Shot and Discus.
+In the Shot Put she is 3m ahead of the next athlete in this class.
+In the Discus she is 11m ahead.